MIT catalog description

 One of the teaching assistants' primary roles is to tie the design

 projects into the topics covered in lectures and recitations.
 On

-most Fridays, they will be teaching "tutorials" to explain the
+some Fridays, they will be teaching tutorials to explain the

 design projects' requirements and some of the tradeoffs inherent

 in the projects.
 Like lectures and recitations, these tutorials